rbckman/tarina/README.md

-for the latest releases of the code go to [https://github.com/rbckman/tarinaretake](https://github.com/rbckman/tarinaretake) this repo is for latest docs and 3d models
+!!! for the latest releases of the code go to [https://github.com/rbckman/tarinaretake](https://github.com/rbckman/tarinaretake) !!!

+!!! this repo what you viewing is for latest docs and 3d models as they where separeted from just the executables !!!

 Tarina Retake
 =============